Subregion Complementarity in AdS/CFT: Remarks on gravitational theory on subregions

 On the other hand, on the bulk theory side, only the pure AdS background appears.
 Indeed, the global bulk reconstruction is based on the global vacuum of the AdS background.
 The AdS-Rindler bulk reconstruction is based on the Rindler vacuum of the AdS background and the global vacuum is the thermal excitation from it on the same semi-classical background.
 Thus, it assumes the spectrum including the tachyonic modes around the Rindler vacuum, which is different from the one for the (finite $N$) or the Poincare AdS.
-This may imply that the large $N$ limit and taking subregion do not commute with each other.
+This may imply that the large $N$ limit and taking subregion do not commute with each other.\footnote{In the above paradox, on the CFT side, we first have the finite $N$ holographic CFT, consider a subregion (the Rindler wedge).
+Then, the thermal state for the Rindler Hamiltonian does not contain the tachyonic modes, and it thus dose even after we take the large $N$ limit.
+On the bulk side, we first start from the bulk free theory and then consider the AdS-Rindler wedge.
+We thus take the large $N$ limit first in the bulk side.
+Indeed, the bulk subregion is a vague concept in finite $N$ unlike the CFT side, because the spacetime notion makes sense only after taking the classical limit.
+The order of the large $N$ and taking the subregion is different for the bulk and CFT in the above paradox.}

 However, we should take care that the spectra are obtained by using the bulk description which is just the effective description of the true finite $N$ CFT.
 For the finite $N$ CFT, we expect that the Hilbert space obtained by the Rindler time quantization of the CFT is complete on $D(A)$ such that any reduced density matrices on $A$ obtained from global states can be represented as density matrices in this Rindler Hilbert space .\footnote{The algebra on the subregion $D(A)$ is type III and we cannot define the reduced density matrix in a rigorous sense, unless we do not introduce some cutoff.
-We here assume that we have a cutoff such that the algebra on $D(A)$ is type I.}
+We here assume that we have a cutoff such that the algebra on $D(A)$ is type I. Note that the auxiliary UV cutoff in this CFT, $\Lambda_{CFT}$, can be taken to be arbitrarily large; in particular, it can be chosen to be significantly larger than the Planck mass, $\Lambda_{pl}$, which depends on $N$.
+While $\Lambda_{pl}$ is the breakdown scale of the low-energy bulk effective theory, the auxiliary $\Lambda_{CFT}$ is directly unrelated to it. }

 \paragraph{Origin of the paradox} Here, it is important to note that the bulk free theory, which is the generalized free theory in the CFT picture, is only the low energy and large $N$ approximation of the (finite $N$) CFT.
 The origin of the above paradox is that we trust the approximation beyond the extent to which it is valid.
 When we consider the CFT with the global vacuum state, the bulk description is valid only for the low-energy states with respect to the global Hamiltonian.
 Then, the bulk free theory on the AdS-Rindler patch $D(M_A)$ is a good description for the CFT on $D(A)$ only for the low-energy sectors of the free theory on the global patch.
 However, some low-energy modes in the AdS-Rindler time quantization contain arbitrary high-energy modes for the global time quantization \cite{Sugishita:2022ldv}.\footnote{This is not a problem if we are interested in the UV complete bulk free theory.
 This UV complete theory is the generalized free theory in the CFT picture.
 The approximation of the finite $N$ CFT by the generalized free theory is valid only at low-energy (and large $N$).} Thus, due to these problematic modes, the free theory on the AdS-Rindler patch is not always valid as an approximation of the finite $N$ CFT.
 There is no paradox if we take care of the effectiveness of the bulk description.